 Flexible scheduling policies

 Today’s backup and disaster recovery solutions offer flexible scheduling policies to define RPO for your applications.
-The scheduling policies allow you to run automated backup at regular intervals like every few minutes, every few hours, or once in a day.
+The scheduling policies allow you to run an automated backup at regular intervals like every few minutes, every few hours, or once a day.
 This makes the implementation of RPO much easier.

-Continuous data protection (CDP) ensures that every time a change is made on your system/application, it is being backed up or replicated instantly.
+Continuous data protection (CDP) ensures that every time a change is made on your system/application, it is backed up or replicated instantly.
 This solves the problem where businesses risk losing data generated between two scheduled backups and allows you to achieve zero RPO.
 However, when you enable CDP for critical workloads, there might be performance or stability issues as it utilizes more resources.
 For these reasons, CDP is widely used for file-level backups.